 Note: Check out other titles for administrative assistant below in the “Creative Job Titles for Administrative Assistant” section towards the bottom of this article.

 An Office Manager, also known as an Office Administrator, or just Administrator, acts as a liaison between management and employees in and organization.
 Office managers are responsible for a variety of tasks including monitoring deliveries, organizing workspaces, and providing assistance to executives where needed.
-Depending on the size of the organization, an Office Manager may also assist with the hiring process by scheduling interviews, or with financial tasks like invoice management.
+Depending on the size of the organization, an Office Manager may also assist with the hiring process by scheduling interviews, or with financial tasks like managing invoices.

 # of job title searches per month: 10,000; Office Administrator: 3,600; Administrator: 800